jishnu7/Indic-Keyboard-Prime/README.md

 ## TODO

-* Word suggestion is not working in transliteration
+- [ ] Word suggestion is not working in transliteration
-* Transliteration is not working when curser is moved to the middle of a word
+- [ ] Transliteration is not working when curser is moved to the middle of a word
-* Phonetic Layouts for Urdu, Oriya.
+- [ ] Phonetic Layouts for Urdu, Oriya.
-* Dictionaries for Nepali, Oriya, Marathi, Assamese
+- [ ] Dictionaries for Nepali, Oriya, Marathi, Assamese
-* Test on 10" tablet.
+- [ ] Test on 10" tablet.
-* Add more popular phonetic layouts
+- [x] New logo
-* New logo - Done.
+- [ ] create mobile optimized phonetic layouts